Skip to content

 There are a few things to watch out for that your travel insurance probably won’t cover, including:

-• Drugs or alcohol - If something happens and you’re found to be under the influence of drugs or excessive amounts of alcohol, it’s unlikely that your policy will cover you.
+• Alcohol-related incidents - if something happens when you’re under the influence of excessive amounts of alcohol, it’s unlikely that your policy will cover you.

 Do I need a visa for France?